MRH4287/FFNetParser/Readme.md

 ## First Run

-> When you use this script for the first time, click on `Reset Config` on the right side of the Fanfiction.net Website.
-> This installs the default configuration.

-The `Reset Config` overwrites the current config with an empty one.

-You no longer have to press `Reset Config` if you start your script the first time.
+Just install the Script and you are good to go!

 ## Configuration

 This Script saves and loads data from your `localStorage` and your `sessionStorage`.
-To configure this script, click on `Config Editor` in the Fanfiction.net GUI.
+To configure this script, click on `Menu` in the Fanfiction.net GUI.

 __[Example Config](https://gist.github.com/4690800)__